-Mental Floss spoke with several medalists about the realities of competing, from the surreal perks of Olympic Village (like all-you-can-eat McNuggets) to getting a tax bill for reaching the podium.
+Mental Floss spoke with several medalists about the realities of competing, from the all-you-can-eat McNuggets to the high cost of their equipment.

 While some teams or individuals in high-profile sports benefit from sponsorships or subsidized costs at the Olympics, the expense of training over a period of a decade or more to prepare for competition often falls on their own shoulders.
-Kyle Tress, a skeleton racer who rockets down a course face-first on a sled at 90 mph, estimates he spent well over $100,000 on the road to the 2014 Winter Games in Sochi.
+Skeleton racer Kyle Tress estimates he spent well over $100,000 on the road to the 2014 Winter Games in Sochi.
 “It’s astronomical,” he says.
 “A competition sled alone costs well over $10,000, and you have to buy new runners at $1000 each.
 Then there’s travel.
 Some of these places, like a ski resort in France, aren’t easy to get to.”

 Athletes are usually given a set number of tickets to their events, which may not match the number of friends, family, or members of their support team they’d like to attend.
 As a result, families often trade tickets for certain days with the families of other athletes.
-“My dad is in charge of tickets this year,” says Henrik Rummel, a rower who took bronze in the 2012 Games and is set to compete in Rio.
+“My dad is in charge of tickets this year,” says Henrik Rummel, a rower who took bronze in the 2012 Games in London.
 “He’ll trade off days with other [athletes'] family members to fill the tickets we need.
 It’s crappy to only have so many tickets.
 I don’t even want to be involved in the process.”

 Marti Malloy, a 2012 bronze medalist in judo, knew early in 2016 that she had racked up enough wins to qualify for the Rio Games.
 But those kinds of preliminary competitions can sometimes be more of a pressure cooker than competing in front of a billion television viewers.
 “There can be more nerves in a small tournament when you feel like you can’t lose,” she says.
 “In the Olympics, it’s like, you lost, but you lost among the best people on the planet.”